WealthTeamWork

 Communication

-For messaging and record comments, I explored multiple ways to consolidate fragmented communication.
-Low-fidelity wireframes tested different panel placements and integration with records.
-We ultimately settled on changing the appearance of record comments to more closely resemble a traditional comment section rather than a message thread, which clarified context and reduced confusion when multiple conversations were happening on the same screen.
+I explored consolidating fragmented communication by testing various panel placements and record integrations.
+I ultimately styled record comments like a traditional comment section rather than a message thread.
+This change clarified context and reduced confusion when managing multiple conversations on a single screen.

 Low-fidelity wireframe showing the redesigned messaging interface for focused, organized conversations between users.